 Pre-arrival instructions eliminate 80% of “how do I get in?” messages.
 Send these 24 hours before check-in with everything they need: address, parking, door codes, Wi-Fi, and house rules highlights.
 Dynamic fields pull the correct access codes for each property automatically if you’re using smart locks.

 Check out and review requests capture feedback while the stay is fresh.
 A simple “Thanks for staying — we’d love your review” sent the morning of checkout or shortly after typically lifts review rates by 20–30%.
-[VERIFY: Review rate lift percentage — check Guesty data or industry benchmarks]
+[VERIFY: Review rate lift percentage — check Guesty data or industry benchmarks].

 Keeping automated messages from sounding robotic